SameedAtif/blinkist-test/README.md

 - In case there is a wind.css error.
 Run: `npx tailwindcss -i src/styles.css -o src/wind.css --watch` and close it after successful build

 ## If I had extra time
-- I can write rspec test cases.
+- I can write JEST test cases.
 - Improvements in UI/UX.